 The Pacyga reading basically was giving an insight as to the influence of the Daley (the 1st one) mayoral reign on Chicago.
 While doing some good things, like greatly improving the highway system (at the cost of underrepresented minorities) some things did get away from him.

-Quonset- similar to some of the temporary
+Quonset- similar to some of the temporary housing the CHA enacted. |

 The Prudential Building paved way for the development boom in the loop.
 The economy was on its way back up because of the war and with the excess of people there was a need for improved and increased housing.
 The Chicago Housing Authority was established which began phases of its housing for war workers, veterans, and low-income housing.
 It started with three and four story row houses and two story row houses.
 Then it went to townhouses, and then to the high-rises.